 The following conclusions must be fulfilled for a consumer to be in equilibrium.

-First, the budget line should be tangent to the indifference curve in more technical terms, the slope of the budget line should equal the slope of the indifference curve.
+- The budget line should be tangent to the indifference curve in more technical terms, the slope of the budget line should equal the slope of the indifference curve.

-Secondly, at the point of consumer equilibrium indifference curve should be convex; it should not be concave.
+- At the point of consumer equilibrium indifference curve should be convex; it should not be concave.
 Convexity of the curve implies the dimension marginal rate of substitution(MRS).

 Determine the Consumer’s Equilibrium